ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

 Well, it never changes when you least expect it to.
 Leaders of the AU are out again in support of Mugabe, the octogenarian, in his latest tiff with the EU.
-The appeal by EU to dissuade the Zimbabwean president from attending the Lisbon summit has failed.
-The unanimity of the decision and the reasons given for the support are enough to make you pity Africa.

 “The African Union wants all African countries to take part in the summit in Lisbon in December, said an official from the AU.

-Clearly, the AU principles mentioned have to be about the special rights given only to dictators on the continent - to the detriment of the sensibilities of the rest of us.
-No wonder the genocide in Darfur is at impasse and Sudan still remains a member of the AU.
-When it comes to doing the right thing for Africa, this organization, it seems, constantly remains flummoxed.
-This fealty or sympathy for Mugabe is a perfect example.
+The AU principles mentioned have to be about the special rights given only to dictators on the continent - to the detriment of the sensibilities of the rest of the people on the continent; in this case Zimbabwe.

 Zimbabwe now has the highest inflation rate in the world, said to be about 1 million % and rising, and according to the United Nations Economic Commission the worst economic performance in Africa.